prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 **TMT labeling quality control and sample pooling:**

 21. Add 3.5 µL of 5% hydroxylamine to quench the reaction (**Time:** Immediate quenching essential)
-22. Pool a small fraction of each sample (e.g.,1 μL, ensure precise pipetting) and pool at equal ratio to check for sample loading variation and labeling efficiency using LC-MS/MS in QC step (**Critical QC step:** Assess before proceeding)
+22. Pool a small fraction of each sample (e.g.,1 μL, ensure precise pipetting) and pool at equal ratio to check for sample loading variation and labeling efficiency using LC-MS/MS in QC step (**Critical QC step:** Assess before proceeding; see Note 4.11)
 23. If needed, adjust the pooling ratio based on QC LC-MS/MS, otherwise, proceed with pooling all samples at an equal ratio (**Expected CV:** <20% across channels)
 24. Optional: if antibody-based enrichment is required, split the sample in half
 25. Dry down in SpeedVac (**Stopping point:** can be stored frozen at -80°C for up to 1 year)